Frequently Asked Questions

 3. What counts as journalism experience?

-The Graduate School of Journalism at Columbia University provides journalists with a unique opportunity to hone and deepen their skills at any point in their careers.
+The Columbia Journalism School provides journalists with a unique opportunity to hone and deepen their skills at any point in their careers.
 Journalism experience is paid or unpaid work that has been completed in any media-related field, such as newspaper, TV or radio, photojournalism, online publications, or freelance writing.
 The work produced is generally for a public audience.

 4. If I don’t have any journalism experience, do I have a chance of being admitted?